 Day 3 also featured a Speed Networking event held in the CPA Lounge at TRSM.
 Candidates had 6–8 minutes at each table to introduce themselves, provide an elevator pitch, and learn about the opportunities offered by each retailer.
 The retailer attendees included TJX Canada, Sherwin Williams, Le Chateau, H&M and Hudson’s Bay Company.

-Day 4: Consumer Packaged Goods and Alumni Panel
+Day 4: Consumer Packaged Goods and Retail Alumni Panel

 Day 4 included a presentation by Jonathan Foster, who has over 27 years of experience with Kraft Canada and Coca-Cola.
 Jonathan talked about the brand strategies of manufacturers and retailers in the consumer packaged goods industry.
 The afternoon featured a stimulating presentation by Starbucks Canada explaining their focus on corporate social responsibility and continued success in adopting omni-channel retailing practices through the Starbucks Rewards program.